Apexal/regit/README.md

 Servers provide organized, specialized text and voice chat to allow academic cooperation and/or recreation for students.

+# Registration Process
+One of either two ways can be followed:
+1. User goes straight to website and authenticates with their Discord account
+    1. User sets school email
+    2. Confirmation email to prove
+    3. Link between user and discord account
+    4. They are shown invite link
+    5. On server join, bot sets them up
+2. User joins server
+    1. Tells bot school email
+    2. Confirmation email to prove
+    3. Link between user and discord account
+    4. Bot sets everything up
+    5. They are shown link to website

 # Web Component
 The bot also runs a web server which allows all students/administrators/moderators to manage their presence on the server.